 15 203 ab.
-Data Acquisition, Analysis and Modeling for Living Systems Research.
+Analysis and Modeling of Nervous Systems.
 9 units (3-3-3); second, third terms.
-The development of adequate theories for complex living systems requires the extensive integration of computer aided strategies for data acquisition, analysis and modeling.
+Prerequisite: IS 121 or concurrently.
+The development of adequate theories for complex living systems requires the extensive integration of computer-aided strategies for data acquisition, analysis and modeling.
 Since the proper development of such theories requires a rich data base, supplementary material is presented on the physiology of systems used as examples.
 A laboratory is provided to test and extend the integrated use of computer concepts in such research.
-Instructor: Korsh.
+Instructor: McCann.

-15 220 a.
+15 220.
 Theories of Visual Nervous Systems.
 9 units (3-0-6); third term.
+Prerequisites: IS

-Prerequisites: IS 121 abc and IS 203 ab.
+121 abc and IS 203 ab.
 Strategies for the correlation of experimental techniques for studying nervous systems with computer instrumented methods of examining experimental results by data analysis and modeling.
 Comparisons will be made between models based upon formal mathematics and new computer instrumented strategies that provide more complete and detailed correlations with experimental results.
 Instructor: McCann.